 - Regular mealtimes also help us do our chores regularly (dishes, especially).

 - Finally, regular mealtimes ensure that I set my own interests aside for a few minutes each day and enjoy my companions and show interest in them during mealtime.

-Don’t forget that you have access to menus, breakfast ideas, and lots of recipes here on this site.
+Don’t forget that you have access to menus, breakfast ideas, and lots of recipes as a member of Homeschooling Torah.